benigs-05/cybersecurtiy-journey/README.md

 Settings and Control Panel was also introduced.
 Settings has become more advanced in comparison to other versions of settings in lower versions of windows.
 Settings is more used now even in changing things that, back then, would require the control panel to do so.
 Lastly, the Task Manager, this informs us the apps and processes that are running in our system.
 This gives the CPU usage, GPU, Memory, and RAM.

-### DAY 4 ###
+### DAY 4 - WINDOWS FUNDAMENTALS ###
-This day covered the last 2 modules within the Pre security path, the Window’s Fundamentals 2 and 3.
+This day covered the last 2 modules within the Pre security path, the Windows Fundamentals 2 and 3.
 This delved deeper into system configuration, and advanced system settings.
 This talked about how we can access the system configuration via settings or just the msconfig.
 System configuration typically helps with diagnosing startup issues.
 It covers General (this is where how we want to handle startup), Boot (We can configure boot options), Services (This lists the configured services in your system), Startup (this is used to manage startup apps, but windows currently suggest to use the task manager instead when configuring the startup apps.), and Tools (this is where you can find various tools that we can run to configure the operating system further) tab.

 In Advanced System settings, we can locate the system properties, inside this we can configure the performance and behavior of our system.